 🔼The name Japheth in the Bible

-Japheth is one of three sons of Noah, and since Noah sums up all of mankind, his three sons describe the three great categories of human mentality (see our article on the name Noah for a lengthier defence of this idea).
+Japheth is one of three sons of Noah, and since Noah sums up all of mankind, his three sons describe the three great categories of human mentality (see our article on the name Noah for a lengthier defense of this idea).

 Japheth's younger brother Ham appears to describe a personal but also national primitive self-awareness that leads to passionate feelings towards self-preservation and personal gain.
 Shem, on the other hand, stands for a world view that is wholly divorced from self-preservation and personal gain, and which solely concentrates on the proper functioning of the whole of creation.
 Japheth sits in the middle, and he represents the personal and national perspective of individuals and nations that are busy developing a so-called theory of mind (which in human children occurs between the ages of about one and seven).